What's Coming to Netflix in December 2020 - What's on Netflix

-Welcome to an early look at what’s coming to Netflix in the US throughout the month of December 2020.
-It’s going to be a strong month for new Netflix Originals.
+Welcome to your comprehensive look at what’s coming to Netflix in the US throughout the month of December 2020.
+It’s going to be a strong month for new Netflix Originals and movies as we’ll show below.

 Netflix’s Christmas 2020 lineup will continue releasing throughout December 2020 although the majority of the big titles will have already released in November.